springernature/vpat/nature.md

 <td>
 Generally, the purpose of each link that we provide can be determined by its descriptive text label; linked images or icons have alternative text or similar to provide this context.
 <br><br>
 In research articles, anchor links that refer to same-page supplementary figures or tables may have insufficient context in their link text.
 Repetitive links (e.g. "show more" or "view all" type links in lists of content) may not be differentiated from each other.
-In limited cases we may support poor link text with the use of ARIA labels.
+In limited cases we may support poor link text with the use of WAI-ARIA labels.
 We are actively working to repair these problems.
 <br><br>
 Third party scripts including advertising scripts, the Disqus commenting widget, or survey or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 <br><br>